Department of Plant and Soil Science

 The Ecological Agriculture major focuses on applying ecological concepts to environmentally friendly food production.
 Learn how to produce food in a sustainable and ecologically-sound manner.
 Gain a solid foundation in the natural sciences and practical experience through our organic farm practicum, internships, and field trips.
 Nationally there is a growing need for professionals who understand and apply effective principles to agriculture.
 The Ecological Agriculture major integrates course work in ecology, plant science, soil science, entomology, economics, and policy with an experiential learning internship to create educated professionals.

-Ecological Agriculture students are interested in growing horticultural or agronomic crops or diversified agriculture systems.
+Ecological Agriculture students are interested in diversified agriculture systems that include horticultural and agronomic crops.
 Ecology is the uniting thread that integrates the course-work and ties the curriculum together.
 The program is based in UVM’s Plant and Soil Science Department, where faculty advisors help students select courses and develop learning experiences that match their interests and career goals.

 All students who enroll in the major must complete the basic core curriculum for the College of Agriculture and Life Sciences (CALS), which includes courses in communications and technology.
 In addition students complete courses within the program, such as plant biology, ecology, plant and soil science, economics, and policy.
 Summer course offerings provide students experience during the Vermont growing season.